 12.2.4.
-Workshop schools and trade learning centres
+Other courses

 These are non-regulated study programmes directed at young unemployed people under the age of 25 who are registered with the Catalan Employment Service and are experiencing labour insertion problems, giving them the opportunity to specialise and get work experience and professional guidance.
 These programmes are run by the Catalan Employment Service.